nwthomas/code-challenges/README.md

 3. Navigate to the parent directory and run Jest by entering the command `jest --watch`

+4. Select which method of testing in `Jest` you want to use via the command line prompts

-4. Modify some of the code or the test cases to watch the magic happen
+5. Modify some of the code or the test cases to watch the magic happen

 ## Authors